Vansitha/Vansitha/README.md

 - Can't code without vim motions.
 - Fast learner (actually though not kidding).

-Well, jokes aside, if you're looking for someone to collaborate with to bring an idea to life, I'm all up for it.
+If you're looking for someone to collaborate with to bring an idea to life, I'm all up for it.
 Feel free to drop a text.